pulumi/pulumi-hugo/themes/default/content/challenge/startup-in-a-box.md

       );
     });

-    // We also need to register all the expected outputs for this
+    // You also need to register all the expected outputs for this
     // component resource that will get returned by default. this.registerOutputs({
       bucketName: this.bucket.id,